m3i3k3e/SliceOfLife-MVP/docs/Implementation_Plan.md

 Title → Basement (static 3D scene with interactables) → Dungeon (card battle) → return to Basement.

+For a runtime handoff overview of boot, interaction, task, and save, see `docs/DesignFlow.md`.

 Baseline tutorial tasks in Basement: